coderedcorp/coderedcms/docs/features/blocks/contentblocks/quote.rst

     A quote block and its settings.

 .. figure:: img/quote_published.png
-    :alt: A center-aligned published quote.
+    :alt: A published quote.

-    A center-aligned published quote.
+    A published quote.